lmelgarejo96/simple-heroes-app/README.md

-# AngularSpa
+# AngularBasicSpa

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21 + bootstrap.

+I will soon finish the whole crud

 ## Development server